Moving to a new rental property? Find out the kind of home insurance you’ll need – and how to make it work for you.

 You might already have contents insurance in place for the home you live in now.
 But what about when it comes to moving your belongings to your next pad?

-Most contents insurance policies cover what’s known as ‘items in transit’, on the condition you use a reputable removal firm.
+Most home contents insurance for tenants covers what’s known as ‘items in transit’, on the condition you use a reputable removal firm.
 But not all, so call your provider to check.

 If it transpires your contents won’t be covered during the move, consider switching to a different policy via a comparison site like uSwitch.
 You could even find it’s cheaper.